andreasdjs/ad-site/README.md

 ### SMALL SITE

 This is a web site developed using Create React App.

-The purpose is to try out new things while doing a pretty clean and aesthetic.
+The purpose of this site is both trying out new stuff and building a new personal site with a clean and aesthetic design.

 - Create React App + SASS post processor
 - Flat design with CSS Grid